RageAgainstThePixel/unity-test-summary/README.md

-# github-action-template
+# unity-test-summary

-A GitHub Actions template repository for TypeScript based Actions.
+A GitHub action to gather and display Unit Tests from the Unity Game Engine.

 ## How to use